Michael2109/cobalt/README.md

     // Overloading a constructor
     public MyClass(a:int = 5, b:int = 10):
-        this.a = a  //a = 5
+        this.a = a  //a = 42
         this.b = b  // b = 10
 ```
 ###Method definition
-Methods can have default values
+Methods can have default values.
 ```
 methodName(x : int = 5) : void {